thehncoder/meterpreter-reverse-shell-lab/README.md

 # Meterpreter Reverse Shell Lab

-This lab demonstrates how a reverse shell payload works using Metasploit.
+This lab demonstrates how a reverse shell payload works using Metasploit.Everything is perofmed in a Virtual and Controlled Environment.

 ⚠️ This lab is strictly for **educational purposes and authorized testing environments only**.